 In the realm of fitness and exercise, metabolic conditioning has gained significant popularity for its ability to enhance overall fitness levels, improve endurance, and facilitate fat loss.
 But what exactly is metabolic conditioning, and how can it benefit you?

 Most people who want to burn fat and lose weight falsely assume that going to the gym and doing traditional aerobic exercise, like jogging on the treadmill, is the best way to see results.

-If you’ve been spending hours on the treadmill and not seeing any results, it’s because long distance cardiovascular exercise can decrease testosterone and raise your stress hormone levels like cortisol.
+If you’ve been spending hours on the treadmill and not seeing any results, it’s because long-distance cardiovascular exercise can decrease testosterone and raise your stress hormone levels like cortisol.
 Increased levels of cortisol stimulate the appetite, increase fat storage, and slow down or inhibit exercise recovery.

 A recent study in Psychoneuroendocrinology showed evidence of long-term high cortisol levels in aerobic endurance athletes.
-Researchers tested levels of hair cortisol in 304 endurance athletes (runners, cyclists, and triathletes) and compared to non-athletes.
+Researchers tested levels of hair cortisol in 304 endurance athletes (runners, cyclists, and triathletes) and compared them to non-athletes.
 The results showed higher cortisol levels with higher training volumes.

 The Journal of Sports Sciences found that long periods of aerobic exercise increased oxidative stress leading to chronic inflammation.

 So, What’s the #1 Exercise to Burn Fat Fast?

 If you want to see results fast without the negative benefits of cardiovascular exercise, your best option is burst training.
 Burst training (aka interval training) combines short, high-intensity bursts of exercise, with slow, recovery phases, repeated during one exercise session.
 Burst training is done at 85-100% maximum heart rate rather than 50-70% in moderate endurance activity.